SETIatHCRO/ATA-Utils/README.md

 Converts raw beamformer time domain data from the Allen Telescope Array into the Filterbank format.
 The filterbank file will contain data in the frequency domain.

+## FeedSensors

+Scripts to continually sample feed and dish sensors, storing them in a database.